raganwald/raganwald.github.com/_posts/2018-09-12-y-not-one-more.md

 options[:font_family]
   #=> "Arial"
 ```
 That's more like a JavaScript object.
-With JavaScript Maps, we have to use `.at` to access values by key.
+With a JavaScript `Map`, we have to use `.at` to access values by key.

 Ruby hashes have a default value that is returned when accessing keys that do not exist in the hash.
 If no default is set, `nil` is used.
 You can set the default value by sending it as an argument to `#new`: